eschwartzman/Art/README.md

-These are some programs I made in 2013 that output some art-like pictures/things
+These are some programs I made in 2013 that output some art-like pictures

 	Some examples include: